Sen-Gupta/nebulagraph/src/dependencies/nebula/DOCKER_DESKTOP_DAPR_WORKAROUNDS.md

 - ✅ Slim mode works perfectly with our external Redis and NebulaGraph containers
 - ✅ Component configurations remain unchanged
 - ✅ All pluggable component functionality preserved
-- ⚠️ Built-in Dapr Redis (port 6379) not available in slim mode - use our Redis (port 6380)
+- ⚠️ Use our Redis (port 6380) for pub/sub messaging in all modes

 ## References